-A single human cadaver forearm (n=1) was used to evaluate the force-scaling capabilities of a novel implantable mechanism in a control and an implant group.
-The control group reflected a standard BR-to-FPL tendon transfer where a fixed coupling between the tendons is created by suture.
-In the implant condition, the implant-based tendon transfer was conducted, which introduces a sliding coupling between the tendons via the pulley-like implant.
-In both groups, the BR tendon was transected at the muscle-tendon junction, attached to Kevlar rope, and connected to a load cell and torque-controlled motor with the same line of action.
-The thumb was also fixed to a second load cell to measure key pinch forces.
+METHODS: A single human cadaver forearm (n = 1) was used to evaluate the force-scaling capabilities of a novel implantable mechanism in two experimental groups: a control group and an implant group.
+The control group represented a standard BR to FPL tendon transfer procedure where a fixed coupling between the tendons is created by suture.
+In the implant condition, the implant-modified tendon transfer procedure was conducted, which introduces a sliding coupling between the tendons via the pulley-like implant.
+In both groups, the BR tendon was transected at the muscle-tendon junction, attached to Kevlar rope, and connected to a load cell and torque-controlled motor.
+The thumb was then fixed to a second load cell to measure key pinch forces.

-The cadaver arm was fixed to a custom testbed at the heads of the radius bone and the palm such that there was 0° wrist deviation and 45° thumb abduction.
+The cadaver arm was fixed to a custom testbed at the heads of the radius and the palm such that there was 0° wrist deviation and 45° thumb abduction.
 A K-wire was inserted through the thumb to isolate movement of the basal carpometacarpal joint.
+The cadaver arm remained fixed in this anatomical position between throughout both surgical interventions to reduce positioning error between the two experimental groups.

 For each of the two groups, four trials were conducted where the torque-controlled motor ramped from a force of 4 N to 22 N in 8 even steps, resulting in a total of 64 measurements.
-The first trial of each group was used to eliminate slack in the system and were omitted from the final results.
+The first trial of each group was used to eliminate slack in the system and was omitted from the final results.
 Force amplification ratios were calculated by dividing the thumb key pinch forces generated in the implant group by the same forces produced in the control group.